© 2022 United Church of God Australia

 In the last two editions of The Good News, we covered the history of the kings of Israel after the northern 10 tribes broke ties with the kingdom of Judah, comprised of two tribes in the south.
 We now turn to see what archaeology has revealed about the kings of Judah during this time.

-In spite of the relatively small amount of material that has been excavated and analyzed, considerable evidence confirming the biblical account is available.
+In spite of the relatively small amount of material that has been excavated and analysed, considerable evidence confirming the biblical account is available.

 For many years scholars have disagreed over the identity of the sea the Israelites crossed and thus the site of the drowning of Pharaoh's army.
 Three routes for the Exodus have been proposed and continue to be debated.